Hidden Gems of Canada: 12 Awesome Canadian Attractions You’ve Never Heard Of

 An underground slide ride

 Vancouver Island has the highest concentration of caves in all of Canada (there are more than 1,400 of them!).
 One of the most stunning places to go on a subterranean adventure is at Horne Lake Caves provincial park, where you can spelunk to your heart’s content through absolute darkness.
 If that isn’t enough of an adrenaline rush, you’ll also have the chance to barrel down the only underground slide in Canada—and rappel through a waterfall!

 Check out more unforgettable day trips from Vancouver.

 Step back into medieval times and camp like royalty at the Good Knights Medieval Encampment in the Canadian Badlands.
 Wannabe lords and ladies don’t haul out the RV.
 No, they bed down in a lavish, medieval-style tent kitted out with queen beds, wooden floors and electricity.
 You’ll even have access to the throne room (AKA, your very own ensuite bathroom with flushing toilet).
 Lap up the royal treatment with in-tent breakfasts, archery lessons and medieval feasts.

 Manitoba Legislative Building, Winnipeg, Manitoba

 There’s more than debating going on in Manitoba’s Legislative Building.
-Hieroglyphic inscriptions, numerological codes and Masonic symbols have been concealed so expertly within the building’s imposing architecture, their presence went unnoticed by historians and visitors for nearly a century.
+Hidden gems like hieroglyphic inscriptions, numerological codes and Masonic symbols have been concealed so expertly within the building’s imposing architecture, their presence went unnoticed by historians and visitors for nearly a century.
 From April to October, weekly Hermetic Code Tours led by Dr. Frank Albo, a local architectural historian, shed light on the cryptic symbols throughout the building.